 |Stage||Extent of disease|

-|Stage 1||Tumor is 2 centimeters or less across and limited to the thyroid.
+|Stage 1||Tumor is 2 centimeters (cm) or less across.
 There is no spread of disease.|

-|Stage 2||Tumor is larger than 2 centimeters across.
-It is primarily limited to the thyroid with no spread to lymph nodes or other sites.|
+|Stage 2||Tumor is larger than 2 cm across.
+It is only in the thyroid.
+There is no spread to lymph nodes or other parts of the body.|

-|Stage 3||The tumor may have grown slightly outside the thryoid gland, and there is spread of disease to nearby lymph nodes in the neck.|
+|Stage 3||The tumor may have grown slightly outside the thryoid gland, and the disease has spread to nearby lymph nodes in the neck.|

-|Stage 4||There is evidence of morderate or advanced disease.
-The tumor has spread beyond the thyroid into other tissue; there is spread to regional lymph nodes; and/or the tumor has spread to distant sites.|
+|Stage 4||The disease is morderate or advanced.
+The tumor has spread outside of the thyroid into other tissue.
+The tumor has spread to nearby lymph nodes or distant body parts.|